Apple ecosystem: Advanced Data Protection

-Disabled for new users in the United Kingdom
+In the United Kingdom

-On 7 February 2025, The Washington Post reported that in January 2025, "the office of the Home Secretary has served Apple with a document called a technical capability notice, ordering it to provide access under the sweeping U.K. Investigatory Powers Act of 2016", that Apple create a "backdoor" to access data protected under ADP.
-On 21 February 2025, Advanced Data Protection was disabled for new users in the United Kingdom, with existing users' access to be disabled at a future date.
+On February 7, 2025, The Washington Post reported that in January 2025, "the office of the Home Secretary has served Apple with a document called a technical capability notice, ordering it to provide access under the sweeping U.K. Investigatory Powers Act of 2016", that Apple create a "backdoor" to access data protected under ADP.
+On February 21, 2025, Advanced Data Protection was disabled for new users in the United Kingdom, with existing users' access to be disabled at a future date after a period of time has passed.
+This excludes other Apple services that already use end-to-end encryption, and data that is already encrypted by default remains protected.